The Shinshar Duel

 Terms are set and agreed upon; at minimum, the current conflict is considered resolved and all parties must stand down for a fortnight following the duel.
 Anyone other than the champions who harms another during a Shinshar Duel is drawn through the Obelisk.
 To refuse or interfere with a Shinshar—including reneging on the agreed terms—will mar the reputation of any who does so.
 They will be universally turned away, given the ultimate lack of trust and respect by everyone in Anasta.

 Though it rests at the site of the first Shinshar Duel when it has not been summoned, tales of the Obelisk have placed it in multiple places at once when called.
-Many have tried to deceive it by summoning it to one location far from their target; all have failed and are often drawn through the Obelisk.
+Many have tried to deceive it by summoning it to one location far from their target; all have failed and are often drawn through the Obelisk as a consequence.

 The Peacekeepers revere the Obelisk as a testiment to their way of life.
 If a Peacekeeper is anywhere near an escalating conflict, you can be assured that the call “Shinshar!” is close to their lips.